gauravjagpal/plan-et-continentally/README.md

 ![Site Flow Diagram](documentation/diagrams/flow-diagram.png)

 # Features

-## Registration
+## User options
 A user should be able to:
 - The user can create an account
 - View Posts on Home Page
 - Leave a comment on Post.
 - Follow their favourite users
-- Add a trip - this will be pivate
+- Add a trip - this will be private
-- Edit a trip - this will be pivate
+- Edit a trip - this will be private

 ## Future Features
 - Add a share feature to send posts to friends